 First Success Path

-Run the existing minimal web example and verify the first response before reading deeper docs.
+Run the minimal web proof from the repository or from a fresh package-consuming ASP.NET Core app before reading deeper docs.

 Source of truth

-Run the smallest web example first.
+Run the smallest web proof first.
 Do not install optional packages yet.

 Then open http://127.0.0.1:5055 or run: